 3rd Law (also Coulomb's Law): Friction is independent of sliding velocity.

-Generally, friction force F is the results to multiply the normal load N by the coefficient of friction m.
-Static coefficient of friction may be greater than kinetic coefficient of friction.
+Generally, friction force F is the result to multiply the normal load N by the coefficient of friction m.
+The static coefficient of friction may be greater than the kinetic coefficient of friction.